Kossowski/gatsby-theme-prismic-starter/README.md

 1. create a directory for your new website
 2. initial your package.json with `yarn init`
+3. install gatsby, react and react-dom `yarn add gatsby react react-dom`
-3. install the theme with `yarn add gatsby-theme-prismic-default`
+4. install the theme with `yarn add gatsby-theme-prismic-default`
-4. add a `gatsby-config.js` file to activate and controll the theme:
+5. add a `gatsby-config.js` file to activate and controll the theme:

    ```javasript
    module.exports = {